typesense/firestore-typesense-search/README.md

 3. Set up a Typesense Collection either through the Typesense Cloud dashboard or through the [API](https://typesense.org/docs/latest/api/collections.html#create-a-collection).

-⚠️ ☝️ #3 above is a commonly missed item.
+⚠️ ☝️ #3 above is a commonly missed step.
 This extension **does not create the Typesense Collection for you**.
+Instead it syncs data to a Typesense collection you've already created.
 If you see an HTTP 404 in the extension logs, it's most likely because of missing this step.

 ### Step 2️⃣ : Install the Extension